huilinghe19/Raspberry_Pi/README.md

 Writing a Epics Server to connect GPIB Devices on Raspberry PI Platform

 # Raspberry Pi
 Raspberry Pi is a small functional linux computer.
 We would like to use it for the extra implementation for the experiment control due to its small size and functional property.
 On the Raspberry Pi we can get the GPIB Interface for the devices.
 Now our aim is to write Epics Server for GPIB Device Control on Raspberry Pi.
+We have installed the newest version 5.4 Raspi.
+This img is also stored as "gpibworksBaseRaspi-20201203.img" under "~/raspi_image" for Backup.

 # GPIB Device support
 1. Test how GPIB works.
 It works with Keithley 2000.
 When I use Python to test the GPIB function, sending commands and getting the answers are OK.
 The old patch version of linux-gpib-4.1.0 for raspi-gpib_driver is no longer there.
-So I decide to install the newest 4.3.0 Version.
+The other versions do not work well with Raspi Kernel 5.4.
+After several tries, we decide to install the newest 4.3.3 Version.

 Information link: